arjunrajkumar-ds/arjunrajkumar-ds/README.md

 ### About me
 - University of Melbourne graduate with a Bachelor of Science, majoring in Data Science
+- Currently pursuing a Masters of DS at Monash University
-- 2 years of experience as a Cloud Engineer at ANZ, building out their AWS platform
+- 2 years of experience as a Cloud Engineer at ANZ
 - 1 year of experience as a Data Engineer at Betr
-- Currently working on getting my SWE skills up

 <!--
 **arjunrajkumar-ds/arjunrajkumar-ds** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.